-The work of the JRC on this field focuses on the economic and policy analysis of patterns and trends in industrial R&D and innovation and their contribution to the competitive position of the EU industry by benchmarking it against main competitors, and in particular for industrial sectors of interest.
+The work of the JRC in this field focuses on the economic and policy analysis of patterns and trends in industrial R&D and innovation and their contribution to the competitive position of industry.

-Sources of information include: data from statistical offices (national, Eurostat, OECD, EPO, etc.), companies' annual financial reports, surveys (own survey, access to CIS, and other surveys), experts' opinions, published reports and scientific papers, commercial databases (e.g. Compustat).
+Sources of information include: data from statistical offices, companies' annual financial reports, surveys, expert opinions, published reports and scientific papers, and commercial databases.
 The research methodologies are based on quantitative economic and financial analyses using statistics, econometrics, modelling, input-output matrices, data panels and non-traditional approaches such as the analysis of complex systems.
 When necessary, qualitative analysis and expert advicea are also used.